dreamcatcher-tech/network/Inbox/2025-07-17 1527 copying a chat interface.md

 bugs in the interface will always be their problem, which we can push out to them.

 could snip out some of the hooks ?

+replace the data service, so that it uses artifact to make these calls ?
+We might be able to avoid syncing the whole repo down, and instead, we make calls on demand with the client ? or do the sync, but high prioritize the queries directly made, so that responsiveness is improved.